Advance Motor Manufacturing Company: Grose Monoplane

 The Grose Monoplane was built in Oakington in 1909 by Alfred Grose and Neville Feary, to attempt to win the Daily Mail prize of £1,000 for the first British aircraft to fly a circular mile with a British pilot.
 The Advance V4 aero engine was chosen to provide the power and in its first trial the monoplane was tethered to a tree but it never flew.
 It was eventually dismantled and taken to de Havilland at Hatfield.

 Dixon Nipper

 Another aircraft to use the Advance V4 aero engine was the 'Dixon Nipper No.1', designed and built by H.S.
 Dixon in 1911 with a wingspan of 26 ft.
 A single-seat canard pusher monoplane, the Nipper flew but crashed and was completely wrecked in an accident at Acton.
-The contribution of the Nipper to the development of flight was recognised by Hollywood, however, as a non-flying replica was built for comedian Tony Hancock's plane in the 1960s comedy film Those Magnificent Men in their Flying Machines, called the Little Tiddler.
+The Nipper's unusual design was recognised by Hollywood, however, as a non-flying replica was built for the 1960s comedy film Those Magnificent Men in their Flying Machines, called the Little Fiddler.